alphagov/performanceplatform-documentation/about.rst

 Detailed data
 =============

-We're giving each service a dashboard, so you can see how many people use each service and where they get stuck, all reported in real time.
+We're giving each :term:`service` a :term:`dashboard`, so you can see how many people use each service and where they get stuck, all reported in real time.

 Illustration: 15,782 users on GOV.UK right now